rozek/banglejs-2-fillroundrect/README.md

 fills a rounded rectangle on a Bangle.js 2

 This module adds a method `fillroundrect` for drawing filled rounded rectangles to the global graphics context `g`.
+The current implementation is based on a remark from forum user [RaoulDuke](http://forum.espruino.com/profiles/181747/) (see [this discussion](http://forum.espruino.com/conversations/371330)).

 ![](Demo.png)